 Most of us have been told from early on in our careers to defer as much income as possible to ensure we’ll be properly prepared for retirement.
 While not bad advice, most of these strategies involve only qualified deferrals, meaning all income tax gets punted until the distribution phase.
-Now, if you do in fact end up in a lower tax bracket during distribution vs. your tax bracket during accumulation, the qualified only deferral strategy may work out just fine; however, this is often times not how it plays out.
+Now, if you end up in a lower tax bracket during distribution vs. your tax bracket during accumulation, the qualified-only deferral strategy may work out just fine; however, this is often not how it plays out.

-Once we have resolved with reasonable confidence what a person’s future tax picture will look like, we then determine whether it is most beneficial to pull more income forward and pay taxes today or to defer more income and pay taxes later.
-The goal here is to BALANCE the tax rates we are paying today with our forecasted future tax rates in order to avoid higher tax costs today and in the future.
-If today’s tax brackets don’t align with the projected brackets, it may be time to shift some income around from the high-income years into the low-income years.
+Once we have resolved with reasonable confidence what a person’s future tax picture will look like, we can determine whether it is most beneficial to pull more income forward and pay taxes today or defer more income and pay taxes later.
+The goal here is to BALANCE the tax rates we are paying today with our forecasted future tax rates to avoid higher tax costs today and in the future.
+If today’s tax brackets don’t align with the projected brackets, it may be time to shift some income from the high-income years into the low-income ones.

 Here are a few strategies that we may recommend to clients when income needs to be shifted: